muppet9010/Factorio-Biter-Revive/README.md

 Examples:

-1. Make biters revive in all cases for 1 minute and have zombie delay text:
+1. Make enemies revive in all cases for 1 minute and have zombie delay text:
    > `/sc remote.call('biter_revive', 'add_modifier', {duration=60, settings={ evoMin=0, evoMax=100, chanceBase=100, chanceFormula="", chancePerEvo=0, delayText="uuggghh, raaaugh, blaaagh"}, priority="enforced"} )`
-2. Make biters have a base delayed revive time of between 1 and 2 minutes for 5 minutes, with any other runtime settings being applied still:
+2. Make enemies have a base delayed revive time of between 1 and 2 minutes for 5 minutes, with any other runtime settings being applied still:
    > `/sc remote.call('biter_revive', 'add_modifier', {duration=300, settings={ delayMin=60, delayMax=120}, priority="base"} )`
-3. Make biters 5% more likely to revive than the current runtime settings would be otherwise, for 3 minutes:
+3. Make enemies 5% more likely to revive than the current runtime settings would be otherwise, for 3 minutes:
    > `/sc remote.call('biter_revive', 'add_modifier', {duration=180, settings={ chanceBase=5 }, priority="add"} )`

 ----------------------------